A Green New Deal for Massachusetts

 Effectively implementing these technological changes requires state investment and active support.
 Right now, however, the state’s energy efficiency programs such as Mass Save continue to incentivize gas conversions and lag in serving communities of color and renters, while falling far behind their goals for electrification, continuing our fossil fuel dependence.

 Current law sets 2050 as a target for achieving net-zero building emissions, but we need to be more aggressive.
-The Chang-Díaz Administration will set the target for 2045 to meet the accelerating climate crisis.
+Our next governor should set the target for 2045 to meet the accelerating climate crisis.

 Reform our state energy efficiency programs and incentives, such as Mass Save, to ensure they are working aggressively to green our buildings, and that the program benefits are accessible to all.
 Our current Mass Save program is administered by utility companies and some municipal entities with oversight from the Department of Energy Resources (DOER) and the DPU.
 While Mass Save has been a national success story in years past, today it is not moving with enough urgency to deploy clean heating technologies like heat pumps, address costly health risks in homes, and make sure that the energy efficiency upgrades we all pay for through our utility bills are equally accessible to all communities, including renters.

 Alarmingly, Mass Save’s most recent three-year plan, currently pending DPU review, continues to incentivize existing gas customers to upgrade to more efficient gas equipment rather than moving to electrification, locking in our dependence on fossil fuels instead of moving beyond it.
-As Governor, I will push Mass Save to look beyond just energy savings to prioritize our decarbonization goals and health needs, to focus on homes and communities with unsafe air quality and high asthma rates, and to make modifications to the program to make it easier for lower-income homeowners, renters, individuals who live in multifamily buildings, and people whose first language is not English to participate in these programs.
-And if they aren’t able to get the job done, I will support legislation to move the program’s administration to a third party.
+Our next governor must push Mass Save to look beyond just energy savings to prioritize our decarbonization goals and health needs, to focus on homes and communities with unsafe air quality and high asthma rates, and to make modifications to the program to make it easier for lower-income homeowners, renters, individuals who live in multifamily buildings, and people whose first language is not English to participate in these programs.
+And if they aren’t able to get the job done, our state should pass legislation to move the program’s administration to a third party.

 Partner with communities most impacted by pollution and climate change and prioritize their solutions.
 The legacy of racial bias in housing policies in our state and our nation means that communities of color today are more exposed to pollution and more vulnerable to climate impacts like heat and flooding.
-As Governor, I will support policies to prioritize homes and communities most impacted by extreme heat and indoor and outdoor air quality problems, such as programs to retrofit low-and moderate-income housing in Gateway Cities and other similar communities where residents may otherwise lack opportunity to switch to cleaner, more energy efficient sources of power, and to improve indoor air quality by installing air filters in buildings located close to polluting facilities and infrastructure.
-Using solar equity legislation I have filed in the Senate as a model, I will ensure low- and moderate-income residents have greater access to programs to incentivize adoption of solar technology.
-I will also support legislation and increased investments in green spaces, flood mitigation, preserving existing mature trees and planting new ones, and other measures to reduce unequal climate impacts.
+Our next governor should support policies to prioritize homes and communities most impacted by extreme heat and indoor and outdoor air quality problems, such as programs to retrofit low-and moderate-income housing in Gateway Cities and other similar communities where residents may otherwise lack opportunity to switch to cleaner, more energy efficient sources of power, and to improve indoor air quality by installing air filters in buildings located close to polluting facilities and infrastructure.
+Using solar equity legislation I have filed in the Senate as a model, our next governor should ensure low- and moderate-income residents have greater access to programs to incentivize adoption of solar technology.
+We should also pass legislation and increased investments in green spaces, flood mitigation, preserving existing mature trees and planting new ones, and other measures to reduce unequal climate impacts.